-In our opinion, the financial statements of New Zealand Social Infrastructure Fund Limited (the 'Company') on pages 10 to 29:
+In our opinion, the financial statements of New Zealand Social Infrastructure Fund Limited (the 'company') on pages 10 to 29 present fairly, in all material respects:

-- Present fairly in all material respects the Company's financial position as at 31 March 2022 and its financial performance and cash flows for the year ended on that date in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards issued by the New Zealand Accounting Standards Board.
 We have audited the accompanying financial statements which comprise:

-- The statement of financial position as at 31 March 2022; - The statements of comprehensive income, changes in equity and cash flows for the year then ended; and - Notes, including a summary of significant accounting policies and other explanatory information.
+- the statement of financial position as at 31 March 2023; - the statements of comprehensive income, changes in equity and cash flows for the year then ended; and - notes, including a summary of significant accounting policies.